How to Unfold Top Decays: Goal and method

 \subsection{Jet-mass features}

 For the generative unfolding algorithm a perfect matching between reco-level and gen-level jets is not critical, as the reco-level is used only as a condition.
 We have checked that when permuting the ordering of the reco-level jets randomly, we observe no difference in performance.
-Once we switch to the 4-momentum representation ($m,p_T, \phi, \eta$), we see small differences between reco-level and gen-level, for instance in the jet masses shown in Fig.~\ref{fig:data}.
+Once we switch to the 4-momentum representation ($m,p_T, \phi, \eta$), we see small differences between reco-level and gen-level, for instance in the $p_T$ and individual jet masses shown in Fig.~\ref{fig:data} (top row).

-Differences in the jet masses are mostly due to pile-up, which in our simulation is added at reco-level.
-Events are to some degree corrected by removing tracks originating from pile-up vertices.
-The remaining difference in the jet mass mostly comes from neutral hadrons in the pile-up.
-This positive contribution to the jet masses is largest for the leading jet because of its largest $p_T$.
-Figure~\ref{fig:data} implies that unfolding detector effects includes unfolding these pile-up effects.
-As Delphes assumes idealized vertex reconstruction, we expect those differences to be larger when including full detector effects with GEANT4~\cite{Brun:1994aa}.
+Differences in the jet masses are mostly due to pile-up in our simulation, which is added at the reco-level, and to a lesser degree from inefficiencies and mis-reconstructions in the reconstruction of photons, charged and neutral hadrons.
+Pile-up contributions are reduced by removing tracks originating from pile-up vertices.
+The remaining difference in the jet mass mostly comes from photons and neutral hadrons in the pile-up.This positive contribution to the jet masses is largest for the leading jet because of its larger $p_T$ compared to the other jets.
+Figure~\ref{fig:data} implies that unfolding detector effects includes correcting for these pile-up effects.
+As Delphes assumes an idealized vertex reconstruction, we expect those differences to be larger when including full detector effects with GEANT4~\cite{Brun:1994aa}.

-Going beyond single-jet observables, we need to understand and eventually unfold detector effects on correlations.
-In Fig.~\ref{fig:data} we show a few examples.
-For the angular separation of the two leading jets the peak is generated by the boosted decay kinematics combined with mass effects and the detector acceptance.
-The 2-jet masses have a peculiar distribution, owed to the fact that out of the three jets two come from the $W$-decay.
+Going beyond single-jet observables, we need to understand and eventually unfold detector effects on jet-jet correlations.
+In Fig.~\ref{fig:data} (middle row) we show two examples.
+The distribution in the angular separation between the two leading jets shows a characteristic peak, originating from the boosted decay kinematics combined with mass effects and the detector acceptance.
+The 2-jet masses have a peculiar distribution, owed to the fact that out of the three jets two come from the $W$ decay.
 Because of the $p_T$-ordering, any of the three combinations

 can reconstruct $m_W$.
-This is an exact equation for the three 2-jet masses, if $\Delta \eta_{ik}$ is calculated using the jet rapidities.
+This is an exact equation for the three 2-jet masses, where $\Delta y_{ik}$ represents the difference in jet rapidities.
 Of the three 2-jet masses in a top decay, two tend to be similarly close to $M_{ik} \sim m_W$~\cite{Plehn:2010st}.
-In Fig.~\ref{fig:data} we also observe the upper endpoint in the top decay kinematics at gen-level~\cite{Plehn:2011nx}
+In Fig.~\ref{fig:data} (middle right), we also observe the upper endpoint in the top decay kinematics at gen-level~\cite{Plehn:2011nx}